Back to Blog

 4. Disable SSID Broadcasting

-By default, most routers and access points broadcast the network identifier making it easier for devices to connect.
-While this does make it easier for your devices to connect, you are also broadcasting a target that could be attacked by outsiders.
-Disabling your SSID makes your network invisible to all except the devices you have configured to access it.
+By default, most routers and access points broadcast their network identifier (SSID), making it easier for devices to connect.
+However, this also creates a visible target for potential attackers.
+Disabling your SSID broadcast can make your network invisible to outsiders, ensuring that only the devices you've configured can access it.
+This added layer of security helps protect your network from unwanted intrusions.

 5. MAC Authentication